Customers Ask Honest-1:

 - Once you are pulled over, turn the engine off but leave the keys in the ignition.
 If the cooling fans are not compromised, this will allow them to work and continue to cool the engine

 - If there is no steam, pop the hood.
 If there is steam, wait until no more steam is coming out and then pop the hood.
-When the hood cools, open it all the way.
+When the hood cools, open the hood all the way.

 - In extreme cases, the engine may keep running after you try to turn it off.
 In this situation, you will want the engine to stall, so put on the handbrake and put it into gear.
 This should do the trick.